 Although the student's dissertation examination committee has been approved by the Doctoral Committee before the dissertation proposal defense, the committee must be approved by the graduate school well before the dissertation defense.
-Approximately 3 months before the planned dissertation defense, the doctoral candidate must submit a signed Nomination of Thesis or Dissertation Committee Form (available at http://apps.gradschool.umd.edu/images/uploads/NominationThesis.pdf) to the Graduate Student Services Office.
+Approximately 3 months before the planned dissertation defense, the doctoral candidate must submit a signed Nomination of Thesis or Dissertation Committee Form to the Graduate Student Services Office.
 The form is then transferred to the Graduate School, which approves the nomination.